ContactEngineering/SurfaceTopography/_sources/installation.rst.txt

     python3 -m pip install [--user] -r requirements.txt rm requirements.txt

-Tip: to install FFTW3 and BLAS/LAPACK on ubuntu, you can for example use
+Tip: to install FFTW3, NetCDF and BLAS/LAPACK on ubuntu, you can for example use

 .. code-block:: bash

-    sudo apt-get install libfftw3-dev libopenblas-dev
+    sudo apt-get install libfftw3-dev libopenblas-dev libnetcdf-dev

+See also our `singularity container <https://github.com/ContactEngineering/SurfaceTopography/blob/master/singularity/SurfaceTopography_serial.def>` for an example installation on ubuntu.

 Note: Sometimes muFFT_ will not find the FFTW3 installation you expect.
 You can specify the directory where you installed FFTW3_